 Signage within Kalamunda Activity Centre plays an important role in the character and vitality of the town and in the success of the associated businesses.
 Signage should be well-designed and integrated with buildings to assist customers in locating their destination without creating excessive visual clutter.

-· Any new signage to generally be in accordance with the City of Kalamunda's policy P-DEV 42 Signage on Private Property.
+• Any new signage to generally be in accordance with the City of Kalamunda's Local Planning Policy 2 - Advertising Signage.